5hunx/convert2mp3/README.md

 # Configuration
 The Config is pretty self-explanatory and can be edited in the head of the file.
 In most cases its a True/False question where y(es) is True and n(o) is False.
 You can change:
-- if youtube-dl should look for updates every start
+- if youtube-dl should look for updates on every start
 - if youtube-dl should save the temp files
 - if youtube-dl should ask you for custom titles
 - if ffmpeg should automatically convert the downloaded file into mp3